Masculinites-Esclavagistes/Pipeline-TEI2HTML/README.md

 # Pipeline-TEI2HTML
 This repository contains the steps of the pipeline adapted to the needs of the MEGV project to process the result of the inference of a set of files from the ANOM COL-E collection.
-The objective is to
+The objective is to :
+- delete the content of DigitizationArtefactZone and StampZone that are useless.
-- to compile all the .tei files resulting from the inference with a python script of the digital facsimiles of the archives per folder.
+- compile all the .tei files resulting from the inference with a python script of the digital facsimiles of the archives per folder.
 - correct these files and format them so that they are compatible with the XML format.
 - compile all the .tei files obtained per folder into a single XML-TEI file containing the entire selected corpus.
 - if this XML-TEI corpus file is too large to be displayed correctly by a browser, divide it using a python script into several XML-TEI files.